Hickory Creek Wilderness

-The Hickory Creek Wilderness is a 8663 acre wilderness area located on the Bradford Ranger District of the Allegheny National Forest in Warren County, Pennsylvania.
+The Hickory Creek Wilderness is a 8663 acre wilderness area located in the Bradford Ranger District of the Allegheny National Forest in Warren County, Pennsylvania.
 It is one of only two designated wilderness areas in the forest and was created in October 1984.

 Topography

 Elevation in Hickory Creek Wilderness ranges from 1273 ft where East Hickory Creek exits the wilderness to a plateau at 1900 ft.
 The gentle to moderate terrain is drained by East Hickory Creek and Middle Hickory Creek.

 Flora and fauna

 Hickory Creek Wilderness is primarily characterized by black cherry and beech, with scattered hemlock and clumps of oak, maple and birch, with an understory of abundant flowers, ferns, shrubs, and mosses.
 Large white pine can be found scattered in open areas.
 American black bear, white-tailed deer, wild turkey, barred owl, and pileated woodpecker are common in the Wilderness.
 Small native brook trout can be found in both East Hickory and Middle Hickory Creeks.